ozum/devkeeper/README.md

 | `module-files/files/[feature name]/overwrite`           | Files to be copied and overwritten even they exist in target project.
 Also those are deleted during uninstall.                                                                                                                                        |
 | `module-files/package-json/[feature name]/package.json` | `package.json` entries to be added to target project's `package.json`.
 They are `nunjucks` templates which are passed { intermodular: [intermodular](https://intermodular.ozum.net/), path: [path module](https://nodejs.org/api/path.html) } object. |

 `package.json` entries are merged and added to target project's `package.json`.
-Also changes made by this project is tracked `devkeeperModifications` key in target project's `package.json`.
+Also changes made by this project is tracked `common-featureModifications` key in target project's `package.json`.